 Alyssa Keel has worked as a social worker in both Canada and the U.S. for several years.
 Living in Toronto, Alyssa is a single mum to a rambunctious six-year-old boy and amazing four-year-old identical twin girls, one of whom has Cerebral Palsy.
 During her high-risk mono-mono twin pregnancy, Alyssa began blogging, an extension of her love of writing.
 Alyssa loves taking photos and impromptu dance parties with her kids.
 Follow Alyssa and her family’s adventures at adventureswithmultiples.com.
 For articles by Alyssa on Twiniversity, click here.

-Mallory Kerley is a first-time mom to three-year-old identical twin boys.
+Mallory Kerley is a first-time mom to four-year-old identical twin boys.
 No, twins do not run in her family, yes she’s sure they are identical, yes her hands are full.
-She lives on Long Island with her husband, works full-time as a public relations professional for a non-profit organization and still has no idea what she’s doing with this whole parenting thing.
+She lives on Long Island with her husband, works full-time as a marketing & communications professional for a national non-profit organization and still has no idea what she’s doing with this whole parenting thing.
 She fancies herself a photographer in her spare time and just decided to do it as a side hustle (but of course doesn’t have any great photographs of herself).
 You can see her photos on Facebook at Twin Fox Photos.

 Daniele Parris is a work-from-home mom to an upbeat eight year-old boy and three-year-old boy-girl twins.
 She lives in the suburbs of New York City and has degrees in Fine Arts and Philosophy from New York University.
 She makes her living in the Healthcare industry and spends most of her time with her boisterous Italian family, trying to get a word in edgewise.
 Her hobbies include cooking and baking, an unholy knowledge of 80’s hair-metal bands and trying, albeit almost always in vain, to guess the monetary value of the items on Antiques Roadshow.
 For articles by Daniele on Twiniversity, click here